mukira/e-GovermentOS/CLA.md

-# BrowserOS Contributor License Agreement
+# e-GovernmentOS Contributor License Agreement

-Thank you for your interest in contributing to BrowserOS ("we" or "us").
+Thank you for your interest in contributing to e-GovernmentOS ("we" or "us").

 This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
 To make this document effective, please sign it and send it to us electronically following the instructions at the bottom of this document.
 This is a legally binding document, so please read it carefully before agreeing to it.
 The Agreement may cover more than one software project managed by Us.